babylonhealth/web-interview/README.md

 - is well tested
 - is accessible
 - looks like the designs provided (it doesn't have to be "pixel perfect")
+- mobile first and responsive
+- clean and understandable GIT history

 It's helpful for us if you include some notes to explain the decisions you make.